nicolagi/muscle/README.md

 The latter, muscle, is a command-line tool that offers additional operations on the same data that is exposed via the file server.

-The [walk-through](doc/walk-through.md) page shows with examples how muscle can be useful.

 The rest of this page goes into technical matters instead.

 ## Overview